LineageOS/charter/directors-working-agreement.md

     * A Director is found to be in continued violation of the Code of Conduct or this Working Agreement, after an initial warning.
     * A vote among Project Directors constituting a supermajority (6 out of 9).
     * At least one LineageOS LLC owner signs off on result of the vote.

+## Directorial Appointment
+* If a Director either steps down, or is removed via the above proceedures, new Directorial nominations may be made by any remaining Directors.
+* A new Director must be appointed within 2 months of the relevant retirement/removal.